mnapoli/DoctrineTranslated/README.md

       class: Acme\Model\TranslatedString
 ```

-The `TranslatedString` is defined by you by implementing `Mnapoli\Translated\TranslatedStringInterface`.
+The `TranslatedString` is defined by you by extending `Mnapoli\Translated\AbstractTranslatedString`.
 That way, you can define the languages you want to support.
 This class is reusable everywhere in your application, so you only need to define it once.